Stunner1000/E-commerce-Data-Warehouse-Analytics/README.md

 ## ETL Pipeline

-*(Explain the ETL process.
-Describe how data is extracted from source files, transformed, and loaded into the data warehouse tables.
-You can reference the relevant notebook cells or scripts.)*

 The ETL pipeline involves reading data from simulated CSV files (`customers.csv`, `products.csv`, `orders.csv`, `order_items.csv`), performing necessary data type conversions and calculations (e.g., `date_key`, `line_total`), and loading the processed data into the SQLite database using SQLAlchemy and pandas.

 ## Advanced SQL Analytics